green3g/nullislanders/README.md

 ![image](https://user-images.githubusercontent.com/6225122/46587643-4567cd00-ca5d-11e8-8fa2-dedb885ea7a8.png)

-A hacker-news clone for the geogaphy nerds out there.
+A hacker-news clone, that I'm specifically building for the geogaphy nerds out there.
 Starter scooped from Wes Bos's [Learn Node Course](https://github.com/wesbos/Learn-Node).
-Made with ❤️ from Toronto.
-Work in Progress
+Inspired by [Lobsters](https://github.com/lobsters/lobsters), which does the exact same thing on the Ruby on Rails platform [link](https://lobste.rs/)

 ## Setup